 - Patient goes home at night

-- Treatment is suggested to last at least 90 days or more for best effects
+- Treatment is suggested to last at least 90 days or more for the best effects

 - Usually less expensive

-- Range in other treatments fluctuates from vocational counseling and legal help to drug education
+- The range in other treatments fluctuates from vocational counseling and legal help to drug education

 - Free and low-cost facilities exist